 - Choose to be less busy.
 Now there’s a notion.

 - Monotask (such a lovely thing to do)

 - Triple filter, more if you can, to sift out the golden nuggets of information you want to keep and discard the tailings.

 - Use technology to help.
-While this might seem like asking you arch nemesis in for a nice cup of tea and a McVitie’s biscuit, adaptive interfaces are being designed by researchers at Tufts University and elsewhere as an aid in reducing detail and simplifying date being presented.
+While this might seem like asking you arch-nemesis in for a nice cup of tea and a McVitie’s biscuit, adaptive interfaces are being designed by researchers at Tufts University and elsewhere as an aid in reducing detail and simplifying data being presented.

 - Take time out.
 Yes, I mean that.
 55% of Americans failed to take their vacations in 2015.
 Did they just forget or did they succumb to that nasty virus of #workaddiction?

 - Lastly, stop working so hard.
 Yes, it’s great doing work you love, but not at the expense of your brain, your sanity and your relationships.
 (Note to self – this includes you.)